Meet the Boone County Youth|Adult Orchestra Staff

 Barb Walters, Co-Founder & Executive Director

 Barb Walters has been teaching violin and other instruments since she was a teenager in college.
 Following her graduation from the University of Michigan School of Music, she played in professional and community orchestras in Massachusetts, Kentucky, and Indiana while maintaining her studio.
 She moved to Lebanon in 2001.
 Barb enjoys teaching violin, viola, cello, and piano to all ages.
 In 2017, Barb won her first-ever medal in anything remotely athletic - 2nd place in archery at the Scottish Games.
 She also enjoys tossing and flipping the 65-lb caber.
-Barb has seven adult children and seven grandchildren.
+Barb has seven adult children and eight grandchildren.
 Visit Barb's website at: Family Music Studio.

 Jill Barber, Administrative Assistant